FoundHealth is created by contributors like you! edit Edit comments Comments

 Hormonal Imbalances

-Neuro-researchers have hypothed that many of the primary symptoms of clinical depression are caused by a dysregulation of certain neurotransmitters (e.g., norepinephrine and serotonin).5 Women may be more prone to depression due to significant hormonal changes that take place with menstruation, child birth, and menopause.
+Neuro-researchers have hypothed that many of the primary symptoms of clinical depression are caused by a dysregulation of certain neurotransmitters like norepinephrine and serotonin.5 (Individuals with depression caused by hormonal imbalance are the most likely to positively respond to antidepressant treatments as these seek to realign the neurotransmitter levels in the brain.)
+Women may be more prone to depression due to significant hormonal changes that take place with menstruation, child birth (often "postpartum depression"), and menopause.
 Researchers are studying the interaction of hormonal processes and its impact on depression.

 Aging and Illnesses